 The left ventricle is the foremost chamber responsible for the pumping of blood.
 Need for bypass surgery arises when this chamber is not performing the functions well.

-6. Common symptoms acting as warning signs
+6. Common symptoms acting as warning signs of Heart Bypass Surgery

 - An extreme heaviness or pain can be felt in the chest when there is a substantial blockage of the passage.
 This pain can be felt even while doing light physical exertion but after taking some rest this pain disappears temporarily.
 Other parts of the body such as arms, jaw, throat, the upper back area around the neck can also experience such pain or heaviness indicating warning signs.